-A. Siting of structures should minimize negative impacts on the views of the ocean or river of existing structures on abutting lots.
+- All new uses or structures or exterior alterations of existing structures in the CD-R2 zone shall comply with the following: - 1.
+The developer shall be required to gain approval from the Planning- CommissionReviewing Body during a plan review in public session regarding the siting and design of the structure and all other requirements of this title.
+The approval or denial of a proposed land use resulting from this review will occur as a Type II decision and shall require notice to property owners in the notice area (see Section 17.120.079Chapter 16.04). - Siting of structures should minimize negative impacts on the views of the ocean or river of existing structures on abutting lots.
 Protection of views from vacant building sites should also be taken into consideration.
-Where topography permits, new structures should be built in line with other existing structures and not extend farther out into those viewscapes.
+Where topography permits, new structures should be built in line with other existing structures and not extend farther out into those view-scapes.

 - B. It shall be the responsibility of the developer to reestablish any vegetation that is removed, displaced or damaged on or near any bluff area in construction or site preparation.
 Such reestablishment shall begin as soon as possible after the aforementioned activity is complete.
-If the reestablishment is not started immediately, the city manager or designate shall require a bond in a sufficient amount to cover the costs of such reestablishment of vegetation. - C. Metal-sided buildings are prohibited in the CD-R2 zone. - D. All homes in the CD-R2 zone, including but not limited to conventionally constructed homes and manufactured homes shall utilize at least eight of the following design features (at least 4 design features required must be integrated on a face of the dwelling) - 1.
-Garage or constructed with finish materials matching the residence; - 2.
-Roof with a pitch at or greater than 3/12; - Hip Roof; - 4.
-Gables; - 5.
-Mullioned windows; - 6.
-Eaves with a minimum projection of twelve inches; - 7.
-Tile or architectural grade shingles; - 8.
-Dormers; - 9.
-Offsets on the building face of at least two feet; - 10.
-Cupolas - 11.
-Covered porch a minimum of 25 square feet; - 12.
-Recessed entry area a minimum of three feet; - 13.
-Pillars or posts decorative in nature; - 14.
-Bay windows; - 15.
-Window shutters; - 16.
-Clerestory windows; - 17.
-Horizontal lap siding on 100% of the exterior, cedar shake or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.
+If the reestablishment is not started immediately, the city manager or designate shall require a bond in a sufficient amount to cover the costs of such reestablishment of vegetation. - C. Minor modifications to existing structures, such as entryways, decks, porches, windows, fences, and changes due to normal maintenance or emergency repairs, may be administratively approved provided the modifications do not occur in a hazard area, do not impact view from adjoining areas and are consistent with all other provisions of this title.

+D. Metal-sided buildings are prohibited in the CD-R2 zone.

+- E. All homes in the CD-R2 zone, including but not limited to conventionally constructed homes and manufactured homes shall utilize at least eight of the following design features (at least 4 design features required must be integrated on a face of the dwelling)

+- Garage or constructed with finish materials matching the residence;

+- 2. Roof with a pitch at or greater than 3/12;

+- Hip Roof;

+- 4. Gables:

+- 5. Mullioned windows;

+- 6. Eaves with a minimum projection of twelve inches;

+- 7. Tile or architectural grade shingles;

+- Dormers:

+- 9. Offsets on the building face of at least two feet;

+- 10. Cupolas

+- 11. Covered porch a minimum of 25 square feet;

+- 12. Recessed entry area a minimum of three feet;

+- 13. Pillars or posts decorative in nature;

+- 14. Bay windows:

+- 15. Window shutters;

+- 16. Clerestory windows;

+- Horizontal lap siding on 100% of the exterior, cedar shake or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.